ViniciusTavares/Live-List-With-React-And-Firebase/README.md

 npm install
 ```

 The index file is located in "src/static/".
-Remember that you need to prepare a http enviroment for testing this app. once everythink is ready the main page shoul look like this screenshot:
+Remember that you need to prepare a http enviroment for testing this app. once everythink is ready the main page should looks like this screenshot:
 <img src="https://github.com/ViniciusTavares/LiveListWithReactAndFirebase/blob/master/src/static/img/sample.png" />

 ###Preparing the enviroment using "http-server" (optional)